malcolmbarrett/malco.io/content/authors/admin/_index.md

 - Visitors
 ---

-Malcolm Barrett is a PhD student in Epidemiology at the University of Southern California.
-He has worked on both mature and nascent cohort studies, as well as in several clinical settings.
-He served for two years in AmeriCorps at Federally-Qualified Health Centers and is committed to science as service.
+I am an R developer and a PhD student in Epidemiology at the University of Southern California.
+My work in public health has spanned on-ground clinical education and research clinical and cohort studies.
+Previously, I was an intern at RStudio, and I served two years in AmeriCorps at federally-qualified health centers in Michigan and New York City.